Leasey.AI automatically posts rental listings to Facebook Marketplace, Zillow, Kijiji, Zumper and 44 more platforms

 Showing Coordination Strategies

-Chicago’s geography spanning 234 square miles with properties dispersed across diverse neighborhoods from Hyde Park on the south side to Rogers Park on the north creates logistical challenges for showing coordination that can consume entire days traveling between properties.
-Property managers can improve efficiency by grouping showings by geographic area to minimize transit time between properties – for example, scheduling all Logan Square and Humboldt Park showings on the same day, consecutive 30-minute showing windows during designated weekday evenings or weekend days rather than scattered individual appointments throughout the week, utilizing self-showing technology with electronic lockboxes for qualified pre-screened applicants who’ve submitted basic information, creating virtual tour videos for initial screenings to reduce unnecessary in-person visits from applicants who decide properties don’t meet their needs after viewing comprehensive footage, and maintaining showing availability during evening hours 5-8pm and weekends when working professionals can attend without taking time off work.
+Chicago’s geography spanning 234 square miles — with properties dispersed from Hyde Park on the south side to Rogers Park on the north — creates logistical challenges for showing coordination that can consume entire workdays.
+Property managers improve efficiency by grouping showings geographically to minimize transit time between properties, such as scheduling all Logan Square and Humboldt Park showings on the same day.
+Consecutive 30-minute showing windows during designated weekday evenings or weekend days reduce scattered individual appointments throughout the week.

-Implement pre-screening questions before confirming showing appointments to ensure applicants meet basic qualification criteria like income requirements (typically 2.5-3 times monthly rent based on gross income), desired move-in timeline alignment with property availability to avoid showing to applicants seeking immediate occupancy when property won’t be available for 30+ days, and acceptance of property policies regarding pets, smoking, or other restrictions that would disqualify certain applicants regardless of financial qualifications.
+Implement pre-screening questions before confirming showing appointments to verify applicants meet basic qualification criteria: income requirements (typically 2.5–3 times monthly rent based on gross income), move-in timeline alignment with property availability, and acceptance of property policies regarding pets, smoking, or other restrictions.
 This pre-qualification reduces time spent showing properties to applicants unlikely to qualify or proceed with applications even after viewing units.
+Automated lead pre-qualification for rental inquiries can handle this step systematically across high inquiry volumes.

 Tenant Screening and Application Processing